rspamd/rspamd/rmilter/index.md

 <div style="padding-top:20px;"></div>

-## Useful rmilter recipies
+## Useful Rmilter recipes

 This section contains a number of useful configuration recipes and best practices for Rmilter.

 ### Adding local changes to Rmilter configuration

 Since version 1.9, Rmilter supports macros `.try_include` that can be used to conditionally include some user specific file.
-There is also globbing support in all `include` macros, so you can use `*` or `?` in yor patterns.
+There is also globbing support in all `include` macros, so you can use `*` or `?` in your patterns.
 By default, Rmilter tries to include `/etc/rmilter.conf.local` and then all files that match the pattern `/etc/rmilter.conf.d/*.conf` (there could be a different prefix for your system).
 The settings are natively overridden by files inside files included.
 Hence, settings that are defined **later** will override settings that are defined earlier:

 ~~~ucl
 # /etc/rmilter.conf